filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 }
 ```

-design doc is available [HERE](https://catnip-canopy-b4a.notion.site/Dataset-structure-bbcdbccb6a534ce8941fb099c452543c)
+The design doc is available [HERE](https://catnip-canopy-b4a.notion.site/Dataset-structure-bbcdbccb6a534ce8941fb099c452543c)

 ## 2. Building a dataset

 This is an essential part of the process.
-We need labeled dataset to measure success of our algorithms and potentially train an ML model.
+We need a labeled dataset to measure the success of our algorithms and potentially train an ML model.

 > This turned out to be the most challenging part of the project.